EMDR Phase 1: How to Write an EMDR Treatment Plan for PTSD

 Identifying your client’s attachment style can give you a lot of insight into how treatment might progress.
 I like to use the Relationship Questionnaire by Bartholomew & Horowitz, 1991.
 A client with a secure attachment style will likely need less preparation than another client with a less healthy attachment style.

 It’s paramount that you evaluate the level of dissociation your client is likely to experience.
 There are some screeners available, such as the Dissociative Experiences Scale.
-I prefer to screen using the MID-60, which is a shortened version of the Multidimensional Inventory of Dissociation.
+I prefer to screen using the MID-60, which is a shortened version of theMultidimensional Inventory of Dissociation.
 If, after screening, I find I need to assess further, I like to use the Dissociative Disorders Interview Schedule, though many will also use the Multidimensional Inventory of Dissociation or the SCID-D. You’ll want to evaluate the available assessments and choose the one that best fits your needs.

-EMDR Treatment Planning
+Developing Your EMDR Treatment Plan

-EMDR Phase 2: Preparation
+EMDR Phase 2: Preparation and Readiness

 This phase of EMDR can vary widely from client to client!
 For some, you can have them ready in 1-2 sessions.
 Others may take months, or even years.
 You’ll find that for the clients with more complex PTSD, they are more likely to take months/years.
 If you’ve found that someone’s attachment style is highly disorganized and/or they dissociate as a primary coping tool, these are the clients who will take longer in EMDR Phase 2: Preparation.
 Knowing this early can really make a big difference in how you approach treatment with your client.

+At minimum, your clients need to be educated on trauma memory storage, the Adaptive Information Processing Model, mechanics of EMDR and common reactions to EMDR.
 Additionally, your clients need to have skills to draw upon during and in between sessions.
 At minimum, I like to install a container and calm place.
-For my clients that need extended stabilization and preparation, other tools such as meditation, grounding and resource development are among the many tools available.
-This will all depend on how your client responds to each different stabilization procedure.
-For those needing extended stabilization, other tools such as meditation, grounding, and resource development are useful.
-For guidance on readiness assessment, you can download the free EMDR Client Readiness Checklist (email required).
+For those needing extended stabilization, additional strategies such as meditation, grounding, and resource development may be helpful.
+The specific approach will depend on how your client responds to each stabilization procedure.

 Returning to the big picture, the general recommendation is to process past events to completion, then address present triggers (such as sounds, smells, or touch), and finally move on to future templates.
+This structure helps clients resolve the root of their symptoms, reduce current distress, and build confidence in handling similar situations moving forward.

 It’s really important to update your treatment plans regularly.
 I prefer to document the date when each intervention was completed.
 Additionally, I document progress, barriers, and the rationale for any treatment pivots.
 For example, if someone experiences a loss, I’ll pivot to grief counseling until it’s appropriate to return to the EMDR plan — documenting this both in progress notes and under the “treatment update” section.